Data Processing Agreement

 II.
 Description of the outsourced processing

-The Subcontractor is authorised to process, on behalf of the Controller, the personal data necessary for the provision of the following services: (i) cleaning, correcting, synchronising, enriching, organising and directing the contact details — for example, business email addresses and phone numbers — of the Data Controller's customers, prospects and suppliers, (ii) automatically detecting and merging duplicates.
+Scrupp is an all-in-one B2B outreach platform.
+The Subcontractor is authorised to process, on behalf of the Controller, the personal data necessary for the provision of the following services: (i) lead scraping — collecting, cleaning, correcting, organising and directing business contact details (for example, names, job titles, employers, business email addresses and phone numbers) of the Data Controller's customers, prospects and suppliers from sources such as LinkedIn, Sales Navigator and Apollo, and automatically detecting and merging duplicates; (ii) enrichment — finding and verifying business email addresses and phone numbers and appending firmographic data (such as company size, industry and location).

-The categories of data subjects are the customers, prospects and suppliers of the Data Controller (hereinafter the "Persons").
+The categories of data subjects are the customers, prospects and suppliers of the Data Controller, the recipients of the Data Controller's outreach, the senders of inbound replies, and the Data Controller's own employees or users whose mailboxes are connected to the Services (hereinafter the "Persons").

-The nature of the operations carried out on the data is the collection, processing and storage of the personal data of the Persons for the performance of the Services.
+The nature of the operations carried out on the data is the collection, processing, storage and transmission of the personal data of the Persons for the performance of the Services, including the sending of email on the Controller's behalf, mailbox warmup, deliverability monitoring, and the processing of inbound replies.

 The purpose of the processing is the performance of the Services.